-The table below describes the nature of the Bank's leasing activities by type of right-of-use assets recognized in the statements of financial position.
+The table below describes the nature of the Bank's leasing activities recognized in the statements of financial position.

+2023 2022

-2022 2021 Office Spaces Equipment Office Spaces Equipment Number of right-of-use assets leased Range of remaining lease term 9 1 - 5 years 3 1 year 5 2 - 3 years 3 2 years Average remaining lease term 3 years 1 year 2 years 2 years Number of leases with option to purchase - 3 - 3
+Number of right-of-use assets leased 11 9

+Range of remaining lease term 1 - 5 years 1 - 5 years

+Average remaining lease term 3 years 3 years

-These leased assets do not have any enforceable extension options, and termination options.
+These leased assets do not have any enforceable extension options, option to purchase, and termination options.